The Outer Worlds Companions guide – where to find them and how to use them effectively

 - Where do you find SAM?: Upstairs on the Unreliable (your ship).

-- How to recruit/turn on SAM: Complete the side quest “The Cleaning Machine” by finding the Acid Steeper.
+- How to recruit SAM: Make SAM operational again by completing the side quest “The Cleaning Machine”.

 - Companion Special Ability: Decontaminate (SAM jumps into the air and slams down near his target spewing out caustic cleaning fluids all around to get out those really tough stains).